Police Scotland: Air Support Unit

 Police Scotland had access to a loan helicopter (also a Eurocopter EC135, registration G-CPSH, formerly of the Chiltern Air Support Unit) from the National Police Air Service.
 This was removed from service with the formation of NPAS, due to budget cuts.

 Police Scotland received their own, new H135 (renamed EC135) in early 2017, registered G-POLS.
 The aircraft continues to be leased from Babcock, who also still provide pilots, maintenance and support.

 Dive & Marine Unit

-Two full-time units skilled in both underwater search and marine capability are based in Greenock (1 Sergeant and 11 Constables) and Aberdeen (dive supervisor and four Constables).
-A number of non-dedicated divers are retained across the country to provide additional support.
+Police Scotland has two full-time units skilled in both underwater search and marine capability are based in Greenock (1 Sergeant and 11 Constables) and Aberdeen (dive supervisor and four Constables), as well as number of non-dedicated divers are retained across the country to provide additional support.
+The dive and marine unit supports several kinds of operations such as missing persons, counter terrorism, evidence recovery event patrols, etc utilising a range of vehicles and equipment.
+All Police Scotland divers are specially trained and must participate in an eight week dive course in co-operation with other specialist units, all with a varied background in policing and experience.

+The dive and marine unit boasts a diverse fleet of vehicles, including many varied high speed watercraft.
+In July 2020 Police Scotland in co-operation with Ultimate Boats Police Scotland arranged a 3 year contract to operate a purpose built fully recyclable high speed vessel.
+The boat can reach up to 50 knots with a range of 400 nautical miles and is based on the River Clyde in order to provide extra support to marine incidents.
+The vessel became operational in June 2022.

 Mounted Branch

 The mounted branches of Strathclyde Police and Lothian and Borders Police were merged prior to the formation of Police Scotland.
 The combined branch now provides mounted support throughout Scotland.
 The mounted branch is based in Stewarton, East Ayrshire, and has a strength of 22 horses.